 In an effort to provide safety and security to our students and staff, we check identification for all vendors, visitors, volunteers and parents each time you enter the building.
 Volunteers must have clearance to enter the building.
 If you have not already been cleared, please submit a School Access Form.
 Please input full legal name (first, middle and last) on the application.
 If you already have clearance, please do not submit an application.
 Expired accounts will be rerun automatically.

 School District News

-To learn more about the policies and procedures for textbook adoption, visit the Florida Department of Education Instructional Materials Website.
+- Learn more about the policies and procedures for textbook adoption.

 B.E.S.T.
 Standards Presentation

 The purpose of the video is to provide parents and community members with information about the new B.E.S.T.
 Standards for English Language Arts and math.
 The video also explains the timeline for the implementation of the new standards.